lsst/qserv/UserManual.md

 Known Bugs
 ----------

+The list of all known / reported problems can be found at: [Data Access and Database Team User-facing Bugs](https://jira.lsstcorp.org/issues/?filter=13501)

 #### Selecting by objectId can miss a row

 Selecting rows using objectId sometimes does not return rows it should.